MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/network-topology-connectivity.md

 - Requires full control and granularity to manually configure your Azure network.

 - Uses local and global virtual network peering to provide connectivity.
-Local and global virtual network peering are the preferred approaches to help ensure connectivity between landing zones for HPC deployments across multiple Azure regions.

 Local and global virtual network peering provide connectivity and are the preferred approaches to help ensure connectivity between landing zones for HPC deployments across multiple Azure regions.
 Document your network topology and firewall rules.
 Network security groups (NSGs) are often implemented with considerable complexity.
 Use application security groups when it makes sense to label traffic at a greater granularity than virtual networks can provide.
 Understand NSG prioritization rules and which rules take precedence over others.